latex4ei/tex4tum/_article/_info/contribution.md

 ## Our Format Syntax
 The good news first: If you write text, it will be displayed as text.
-If you want to apply some text formatting you can use [Markdown](/markdown.html).
+If you want to apply some text formatting you can use [Markdown](/markdown).
 Equations can be typset in TeX surrounded by `$` without spaces.

 ### File structure
 Our file structure requires a YAML header (surrounded by `---`) that states a title and some keywords (tags) that can be used to find the article.

-{% example File example %}
 ```
  ---
  title: Inter-Integrated Circuit I²C